 Parents also disagree with the test.
 They’d rather enjoy reading books with their children than help them to recognise alien nonsense words in preparation for a test.
 And for children with additional needs or those for whom English isn’t their mother tongue, the test is unfair.
 Researchers note that what the government describes as a ‘light-touch assessment’ actually causes discomfort, anxiety, and perplexes good readers.

 Learning to read is vitally important.
 The last thing five- and six-year-olds and their teachers need is yet more pressure.
-Please signal your agreement by adding your voice to our campaign to reverse this situation.

 20th July 2020